Our goal at Ticketmaster Australasia Pty Ltd ('Ticketmaster') is to make

 15. Recording, Transmission and Exhibition

-audio recorders, mobile phones and pagers may not be permitted in certain
+Cameras, video and audio recorders, mobile phones and pagers may not be permitted

 You agree not to record or transmit, or aid in recording or transmitting, any description, account, picture, or reproduction of the event.
 You grant permission to the Event Partner to utilise your image, likeness, actions and statements in any live or recorded audio, video, or photographic display or other transmission, exhibition, publication or reproduction made of, or at, the event (regardless of whether before, during or after the event) in any medium or context without further authorisation or compensation.